MrEfrem/redux-fly/examples/reused_components/README.md

 # Redux Reused components Example

-Example to use `redux-fly` component state for creation reused components and providing of API for interaction between they.<br/>
+Example to use `redux-fly` for creation reused components and showin how to implement the interaction between components.<br/>
 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Available Scripts